rushikeshjawale/Lucky_number/README.md

 #### Go to "acitvity_main.xml" create TextView
 This View will display the text on the screen when you open application

-####set layout width and height to wrap_content.
+• set layout width and height to wrap_content.

-####set id.
+• set id.

-####Set android text.
+• Set android text.

-####set layout margin if needed.
+• set layout margin if needed.

-Then finally click set all constrains.
+• Then finally click set all constrains.

-• Similarly create EditText View:
+#### Similarly create EditText View:
 This View will allow user to Enter their name

-To showcase what user have to enter, set hint = "Enter your name" Next all process is similar to Textview
+• To showcase what user have to enter, set hint = "Enter your name" Next all process is similar to Textview

-• Now to Create a Button
+#### Now to Create a Button

-  This Button will take user to the secondActivity. set Button id. set button text. and set constraints.
+  • This Button will take user to the secondActivity.

+  • set Button id.

+  • set button text.

+  • and set constraints.